dfinke/dfinke.github.io/_drafts/2016-09-04-Data-Crunching-PowerShell-The-Switch-Statement-Functions-and-Classes.md

 ```

 ## Data Crunching in PowerShell
 Looking at the file, we'd want to pull it apart and put it into a structure we could work with.
 The first things that came to mind were to use the substring method, `-split`, or regular expressions.
 You'd need to handle the repeating whitespace, "split" the data into parts, and reform it into a data structure.
 This would all depend on which line of data was being processed.
+Each "type" has specific number of meaningful components, and would need to be stored in variable.

 ## The Light Bulb
 What I noticed is if I took the data line `AUTHOR      DAVE WOODCOCK  97 10 31` and dropped it in PowerShell and ran it, I'd get an error.
 If I create a function, Author and re-ran it I was getting somewhere.